Hashir311/SplitIT/CONTRIBUTING.md

    - Make the necessary changes to the codebase.
 Be sure to follow our coding conventions and best practices.

-6. **Run Tests**
+6. **Launch webapp**

-   - Before submitting your pull request, run the tests to ensure everything works as expected:
+   - Before submitting your pull request, launch and check  to ensure everything works as expected:
      ```bash
-     python manage.py test
+     python manage.py runserver
      ```

 7. **Commit Your Changes**